aymanfouad123/pyrag/README.md

 # pyrag

-a minimal python based rag pipeline built with fastapi, inngest, qdrant, and llamaindex.
+a minimal python based rag pipeline built with fastapi, streamlit, inngest, qdrant, and llamaindex.

 the goal was to explore how llm-based retrieval and orchestration work in practice — focusing on data loading, chunking, vector search, and api design.